Helitack: Helibase

 The incident helibase is the location from which incident helicopter support missions are flown, and where the helicopters assigned to that base are parked, serviced, and refueled.
 Usually a helibase is in a field location that is close enough to the Incident Base Camp so that supplies and personnel can be ferried by ground to the helibase from the camp in a timely manner.
 More remote helibases (i.e., nearer the fire) can be established to maximize efficiency and reduce flight costs.
 Occasionally, helibases are located at a nearby airport or backcountry airstrip.
 The name of the base is designated by the name of the incident, though on large fires there can be multiple helibases.
 Helibases are staffed with a Helibase Manager, Deck Coordinator, Landing and Takeoff Coordinator, Aircraft Base Radio Operator, and numerous subsidiary positions operating in a Helibase Operations trailer or out on the landing pads.
 Crash rescue capability is usually assigned to the larger helibases.
 An "H" in a circle designates a helibase on an incident map.

 Helispot

-A helispot is an American term for a location near a fire where it is safe for helicopters to land and take off.
+"Helispot" is an American term for a location near a fire where it is safe for helicopters to land and take off.
 At this designated location, a helispot manager and usually a few helitack crewmembers will be onsite to coordinate landings and take-offs as well as the manifesting, loading and unloading of equipment and personnel.
 Helispots are temporarily located as the incident grows and can be found on ridges, meadows, parking lots – in short, any clearing suitable and meeting rotor clearance and hazard (wires, trees, etc.) avoidance requirements.
 Helispots are found on the incident map by filled in circles with the letters H-# next to it, the # designating what number it is.
 Helispots are approved by a pilot and a qualified helicopter manager before being used.